LaDoom/Pathfinder-Notes/Pathfinder/Campaign Notes/General History.md

-Taking this to their advantage, other races, dwarves, orcs halfling and the catfolk of the south and east began bloody rebellion.
+Taking this to their advantage, other races, dwarves, orcs halfling and the wildfolk of the south and east began bloody rebellion.